iotaledger/wasp/documentation/docs/guide/solo/invoking-sc.md

 ## Off-ledger requests

-Alternatively in the example above, we can send an off-ledger request by using `chain.PostRequestOffLedger` instead of `PostRequestSync`, but in order to be able to submit off-ledger request, the account sending the request must deposit funds to the chain beforehand.
+Alternatively, in the example above, we could send an off-ledger request by using `chain.PostRequestOffLedger` instead of `PostRequestSync`.
+However, in order to be able to submit off-ledger request, the account sending the request must deposit funds to the chain beforehand.

 ```go
   wallet, address := env.NewKeyPairWithFunds()